The University offers a program of financial assistance through scholarships, grants, federal work study, and loans.

 A limited number of scholarships ranging from $8,000 to $21,000 per year are available.
 See Merit Scholarships.

 A $1000/year discount is available to each sibling when a family has more than one full-time undergraduate child attending Western New England University.
-Please notify SAS each year.
+Please notify Enrollment Services each year.

 Aid Based on Financial Need